kullervo16/nifi-queue-monitor/README.md

     </server>
 </config>
 ```

+This file should be in ```/opt/config/configuration.xml``` (or at the location you set in the variable ```config.location```)

+ You can change the configuration interval via environment variable : ```collection.interval.seconds```.
+The default value is 60 seconds.
+ Since we only check the process groups, the impact on the NIFI is low (no queue content inspection required)

 ## Still to do
 * implement user management (for the moment only public instances can be handled)